* This is the Professional Version. *

 Bicipital tendinitis: Pain in the biceps tendon is aggravated by shoulder flexion or resisted supination of the forearm.
 Examiners can elicit tenderness proximally over the bicipital groove of the humerus by rolling (flipping) the bicipital tendon under their thumb.

-Volar flexor tenosynovitis (digital flexor tendinitis): This common musculoskeletal disorder is often overlooked (see Digital Flexor Tendinitis and Tenosynovitis ).
+Volar flexor tenosynovitis (digital flexor tendinitis): This common musculoskeletal disorder is often overlooked.
 Pain occurs in the palm on the volar aspect of the thumb or other digits and may radiate distally.
 Palpation of the tendon and sheath elicits tenderness; swelling and sometimes a nodule are present.
 In later stages, the digit may lock when it is flexed, and forceful extension may cause a sudden release with a snap (trigger finger).